comp-machine-learning-spring2022/syllabus-spring2022/csc294-syllabus/logistics.md

 ### Student hours

 My student hours are time blocked in my calendar for you!
 Please drop by either in person or virtually.
-During the first class, we will vote when my two scheduled office hours will be.

 :::{note}
-Office hour timing to be voted on during the first week of classes
+Student hours are:
+ - Wednesdays from 3pm to 4pm
+ - Thursdays from 11am to noon
+ - By appointment
 :::

 Below is an incomplete list of great reasons to hangout in gather before or after class or to make an appointment: